Polymaker/sigen-next/README.md

 - Advanced fret calculation and compensation
 - Multi-language support
 - Intuitive user interface for instrument design
+- Export layouts to SVG and DXF formats

 ## Preview
 Here is a multiscale layout with 2 bass strings and 5 guitar strings: